06 Jul Press release on today’s vote on the EU taxonomy

 The EPP group, which was divided on the question until the very end, supported the Commission proposal with 107 out of a total of 145 members.
-Renew Europe was also in favor of the EU taxonomy, except for a small minority.
-Only a majority of the S&D group was clearly in line with the Greens/EFA – but this alliance was not sufficient to reach the required absolute majority of 353 votes.
+Renew Europe was also in favour of the EU taxonomy, except for a small minority.
+Only a majority of the S&D group was clearly in line with the Greens/EFA group – but this alliance was not sufficient to reach the required absolute majority of 353 votes.

 “Unfortunately, the narrow majority achieved in the joint vote of the Environment Committee and the Economic Committee in the EU Parliament in mid-June could not prevail in plenary today.
 Today’s approval of the EU taxonomy is a gift to Putin and a blow to Ukrainians.
 With the EU taxonomy, investments in gas and nuclear power projects will now remain attractive in the future and the switch to renewable energies will be delayed.
 Thus, the credibility of the EU as a global leader in climate protection is at risk.
 It is high time for the greenwashing in financial markets to end.
 The EU must do everything in its power to expand sustainable investments in the future and continue to invest in the energy transition and a climate-neutral economy.
 Only a clear ‘no’ to nuclear power and gas can give the financial sector the necessary confidence in green investments”, Ripa concludes.